hubblo-org/scaphandre/docs_src/references/exporter-stdout.md

     scaphandre stdout -r 'scaphandre'

+Metrics provided Scaphandre are documented [here](references/metrics.md).

 Since 1.0.0 the flag `--raw-metrics` displays all metrics available for the host, as a parseable list.
 This might be useful to list metrics that you would like to fetch afterwards in your monitoring dashboard.
+Without this flag enabled, Stdout exporter has it's own format and might not show you all available metrics.

 As always exporter's options can be displayed with `-h`: